Value Services Group

 Aggregate Moisture Content and Specific Gravity Testing for Concrete Mix Design

-Essential testing of aggregate moisture content and specific gravity for accurate concrete mix design and quality control.
+Comprehensive guide to aggregate moisture content and specific gravity testing for accurate concrete mix design, batch adjustment, quality assurance, and field quality control including ASTM standards, testing procedures, and implementation frameworks.

 Read Article →